CLIMADA-project/climada_python/README.md

 ## Citing CLIMADA

-If you use CLIMADA for academic work please cite:
+If you use CLIMADA please cite (in general, in particular for academic work) :

 Aznar-Siguan, G. and Bresch, D. N., 2019: CLIMADA v1: a global weather and climate risk assessment platform, Geosci.
 Model Dev.
 Discuss., https://doi.org/10.5194/gmd-12-3085-2019